bfops/playform/README.md

 One mob spawns that will play "tag" with you: tag it and it will chase you until it tags you back.

+## If things don't work

+If things are broken, like compile errors, problems getting playform to start, or you get crashes, please consider opening an issue!

+If things are laggy, there are some constants scattered around that you can tweak;
+the settings in `surroundings_loader.rs` (especially `LOAD_DISTANCE`) will probably make the biggest difference.

 ## Screenshots

 ![screenshot 1](/../screenshots/screenshots/screenshot1.png?raw=true)